pagespeed-pro/critical-css-widget/README.md

 1) a browser widget (this widget but improved)
 2) a professional quality Critical CSS extractor based on PostCSS and Penthouse.js.

-## About (old widget)
+## About the old widget

-A browser widget to extract Critical CSS and Full CSS from a page.
-Can be used via the browser console.
+A simple browser widget to extract Critical CSS and Full CSS from a page that can be used via the browser console.

 The widget is based on a concept by Paul Kinlan, head of Chrome webdeveloper relations team.